 The disability determination.

-DDS is part of Michigan's Department of Human Services.
+DDS is part of Michigan's Department of Health and Human Services.
 DDS assists ORS in the disability application process by collecting and validating forms, obtaining and reviewing medical documentation, and providing expertise in determining medical eligibility.

 DDS will ask the medical providers listed on your application to send your medical records directly to DDS for review.
 An independent medical advisor from DDS will review your medical records and, if necessary, schedule an exam for you with a medical professional.

 If your application is approved.

 If DDS determines your medical condition meets the disability criteria, ORS will notify you of the approval.
 We will then process your application and insurance enrollments and you will receive your first pension payment four to six weeks after all required information is received.
 Your first check will include any past due benefits as well.

 If your disability retirement is approved and you have not yet terminated your employment with the state, contact your human resource office immediately so your benefits are not delayed.
 If you do not terminate employment within 30 days of ORS' approval notification, you may have to reapply.

 If your application is denied.